Human in Events: A Large-Scale Benchmark for Human-centric Video Analysis in Complex Events: Related benchmarks and Comparison

 \subsection{Pose Estimation and Tracking Datasets}

 Human pose estimation in images has made great progress over the last few years.
 For single-person pose estimation, LSP~\cite{lsp2010}, FLIC~\cite{filc2013} are the two most representative benchmarks, the former focuses on sports scenes while the latter is collected from popular Hollywood movie sequences.
 Compared with LSP, FLIC only labels 10 upper body joints and owns a smaller data scale.

 WAF~\cite{waf2010} is the first to establish a benchmark for multi-person pose estimation with simplified keypoint and body definition.
 Then, MPII~\cite{mpii2014} and MSCOCO~\cite{coco} datasets were proposed to further advance the multi-person pose estimation task by their diversity and difficulty in the human pose.
 In particular, MSCOCO is regarded as the most widely used large-scale dataset with 105698 pose annotations in hundreds of daily activities.
+To evaluate the performance under crowded scenes, Crowdpose~\cite{crowdpose2019} selects crowded images from MPII, MSCOCO to form a subset for pose estimation under crowded scenes.
+Therefore, the scale of Crowdpose dataset is limited.
 Taking the tracking task into consideration, PoseTrack~\cite{posetrack2018} builds a new video dataset which provides multi-person pose estimation and articulated tracking annotations.
-Similar to PoseTrack, JAT~\cite{jat2018}, a recently proposed massive CG dataset, simulates realistic urban scenarios for human pose estimation and tracking.
+Compared with them, our HiEve provides more realistic scenarios for both pose estimation and pose tracking.
+Meanwhile, HiEve is dominated by crowded scenes, which is more challenging for current pose estimation algorithms.